Endodontics

 Patient Care

-Our Section provides the clinical care of endodontics to the general public in the predoctoral and postgraduate Weichman Endodontic Clinic.
-Our clinical care covers the full spectrum of endodontics including root canal therapies, root canal retreatments, endodontic microsurgeries, vital pulp therapies, apexifications, apexogenesis, internal bleaching, and endodontic emergencies.
-Our specialty clinic is operated by the postgraduate residents who already completed formal DDS training in dental schools and selected from extremely competitive pool of applicants.
-Many of them have graduated from the top 5% of their classes and have completed additional clinical training before entering our postgraduate program.
+Section of Endodontics provides endodontic treatment to the general public in the predoctoral clinic and postgraduate Weichman Endodontic Clinic.
+The clinical care covers the full spectrum of endodontics, including root canal therapies, root canal retreatments, endodontic microsurgeries, vital pulp therapies, apexifications, apexogenesis, internal bleaching, and endodontic emergencies.
+In the postgraduate specialty clinic, treatment is provided by postgraduate residents who have already completed formal DDS training and have been selected from an extremely competitive pool of applicants.
+The majority of our residents graduated at the top of their class and have completed additional clinical training, such as GPR or AEGD, before entering UCLA’s postgraduate endodontic program.

 Research

 Research is one of the main Section activities.
 Faculty members and postdoctoral students are engaged in various research activities that include molecular biology, microbiology, regenerative research, material sciences, and clinical outcomes assessment.
-Faculty research activities are detailed in our individual faculty bios.
+Faculty research activities are detailed in our individual faculty bios above.

 All postgraduate residents in Endodontics are actively engaged in research projects and present their findings at national and international meetings, including the American Association of Endodontists (AAE) and the International/American Association for Dental Research (IADR/AADR).